th3w1zard1/Andastra/README.md

 ### Project Name

-The name "Andastra" draws from multiple sources:
+**Andastra** is named to reflect the project's foundational principles and its technical heritage:

-- **Logical AND**: Represents the intersection and combination of multiple systems and technologies
+- **Logical AND**: Symbolizes the intersection and integration of diverse systems, technologies, and approaches unified within this project.
-- **Astraea**: In Greek mythology, the daughter of Eos (goddess of dawn) and Astraeus, later identified with the constellation Virgo and associated with justice and precision.
-Xoreos
+- **Astraea**: In Greek mythology, Astraea is the daughter of Eos (goddess of the dawn).
+Similar to how Xoreos (which inspired our project's name) derives from XOR + EOS, the name "Andastra" draws inspiration from this mythological connection.
+This link emphasizes Andastra.NET's commitment to accuracy, justice, and the technical legacy of its predecessors.
-- **Andraste**: The Celtic war goddess historically associated with Boudica, and also referenced as "The Maker" in BioWare's Dragon Age series
+- **Andraste**: References the Celtic war goddess, a symbol of determination and strength, and connects to BioWare lore as "The Maker" in the Dragon Age series.

-This name reflects the project's goal of bringing together modern .NET technologies with the precision and faithfulness required to recreate BioWare's classic game engines across multiple engine families.
+This name tributes Xoreos and reflects the project's goal of bringing together modern .NET technologies with the precision and faithfulness required to recreate BioWare's classic game engines across multiple engine families.

 ### Supported Engine Families